 This curved-blade saber sword is reminiscent of one you might see a pirate carry, which of course means that kids will love it.

 This basic sword balloon is easy to learn and twist.
 You'll find that kids love these swords and they make great practice for beginners who are just getting started with balloon sculpture.
 You can construct a lot of them in little time, so they're ideal for big crowds.
 This tutorial also has an optional step to make the swords more durable.

 Here's a sword that is drastically different from the other balloon swords.
 Although it might look a little complicated, this saber-style sword is actually among the easiest balloon sculptures to make.
 It's another option that is ideal for beginners to practice with before going on to other, more complicated techniques.Continue to 5 of 7 below.

 This is a variation on the basic sword balloon, resulting in more of a foil-style sword.
 You can make the fold twists individually, or learn a technique to quickly make all three twists simultaneously to greatly reduce the time spent making it.
 This one is a good balance between a nice-looking balloon and fast construction time.
 It's a workhorse at a busy party.

 06 of 07

 This slight variation on the basic balloon sword shared above creates a sword that resembles Excalibur, with more of a medieval broadsword-style appearance.

 07 of 07

-Here's a colorful and spectacular sword balloon that's made of two balloons.
-Kids will really like them because they're bigger and multicolored, and they're not all that difficult to make.
+This colorful and spectacular balloon sword is made of two balloons instead of one.
+Kids will really like them because they're bigger and multicolored, and they're not all that difficult to make despite their intimidating appearance.
 If you want to make a special sword for a youngster, this is one to consider making.
 Just be sure that you're familiar with all of the basic balloon twists before embarking on this project.